Ph.D. Harvard University, 2013

 Julie Kleinman is an urban anthropologist working in France and francophone West Africa.
 Her research examines how migration changes urban spaces and social relations.
-Her book, Adventure Capital: Migration and the Making of an African Hub in Paris (University of California Press, 2019 ) examines how West African migrants retool French urban infrastructures to create alternative pathways toward social and economic integration where state institutions have failed.
+Her book, Adventure Capital: Migration and the Making of an African Hub in Paris (forthcoming in 2019 with University of California Press) examines how West African migrants retool French urban infrastructures to create alternative pathways toward social and economic integration where state institutions have failed.
 Since 2013, she has been conducting fieldwork in Mali (Bamako and Kayes) for a second book project on everyday pan-Africanism as seen through African migrants’ experience in Mali, deportee rights activism, and return migrants’ novel approaches to political participation and development projects.
 Dr. Kleinman has also done research on the construction of cultural difference in French schools, French urban planning and “African” markets in Paris, social activism and humanitarian aid in Mali, and the transnational kinship practices of Malian migrants.

 Dr. Kleinman’s work has been funded by the SSRC and the Mellon Foundation and has received prizes from the Society for the Anthropology of Europe and the Society for Urban, National, and Transnational/Global Anthropology.
 She was a Mellon Postdoctoral Fellow in the Humanities at Oberlin College, and Assistant Professor at Penn State University before coming to Fordham.
 In the Spring of 2018, she held the McMillan-Stewart Fellowship at the Hutchins Center’s W.E.B.
 Du Bois Research Institute of Harvard University.